pyrotek45/avon/scripts/README.md

 # Test Scripts

 This directory contains various test scripts for the Avon project.
+These scripts help verify that all examples compile and run correctly with the simplified error handling system.

 ## Available Scripts